microsoft/hackathon-starter-kit/internal-hack/README.md

 #### 1. Determine Name, Purpose and Outcomes of the Hackathon
 For a start, deciding on what you want to achieve from running a hackathon is important.
 A well-run internal hackathon is great for team building and cross-disciplinary collaboration, as you’ll be able to encourage people to work outside of their regular cliques.
-For eg, every team has to include members from different functions (Engineering/Product/Design, Marketing, Sales, and Customer Support & Success) or different skill levels to ensure a mix of talents and experience in every group.
+For example, every team has to include members from different functions (Engineering/Product/Design, Marketing, Sales, and Customer Support & Success) or different skill levels to ensure a mix of talents and experience in every group.

 #### 2. Get everyone involved even before the event